apache/incubator-weex-site/source/guide/integrate-devtool-to-ios.md

 - `(void)launchDevToolDebugWithUrl:(NSString *)url;`

-  wssip was the wss address showing in the chrome address bar.

-open debug model and inspector model
+You can fix the link address by command `weex debug --port 8888 --channelid 1`, and connect debug server like below:

 eg：